atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ##### OTCICphaseAlignment - Hybrid
 Now, we can begin aligning the CBC with the CIC.
 This step is conceptually similar to the alignment between the CIC and the LpGBT, but it’s a bit more complicated.
+The goal is to synchronize all the lines between CIC and CBC.

 Since the CBC cannot generate an arbitrary test pattern, we inject a few strips to produce a recognizable pattern on the data lines.
 The CIC then uses this pattern to adjust its phase and achieve proper alignment.